 This page is a brief overview of the AJAX-ZOOM modules/integrations for some of the e-commerce or CMS systems.
 The list is updated as soon as a new module is released.
 Please click on the "Continue reading" button in each section to view detailed information about a module.

-On this page, we would like to present some AJAX-ZOOM modules/integrations for diverse e-commerce and CMS systems.
-The listing is updated as soon as the new module is released.
-Click on the "Details & Download" button to view information about the modules in detail.
-At the bottom, you can find a brief explanation or suggestion of how to put AJAX-ZOOM into your shop, for which we do not have a module yet.
+At the bottom of this page, you can find a brief explanation or suggestion on how to integrate AJAX-ZOOM into your shop, for which we do not have a module yet.
 It is a simplistic way without backend integration.